griffing52/calhacks12/livekit_agent/README.md

 # Start the LiveKit agent worker
 python agent.py

-# Or with uv
+# Or with uv (from parent directory)
+cd ..
-uv run python agent.py
+uv run python livekit_agent/agent.py
 ```

 The agent will: